AndreiRadchenko/hassio-webrecognition/README.md

 # hassio-webrecognition: add-on repository
 Hassio addon for local face recognition web server based on the https://github.com/ageitgey/face_recognition progect.
 Currently there are docker images for armv7, aarch64 and amd64 platforms.
 Tested on raspberry 3B +, raspberry 4B (Home Assistant Operating System.), Intel i3 linux Mint (Home Assistant Supervised and Home Assistant Operating System VM).
-In my setup, server worked on HAOS RPI 4B and was used for face recognition with a doorbell camera on the wicket.
-There was a Alexa notification, that anounse who the ring doorbell, and the automatic wicket lock opening in case of a known face.
-The recognition server interaction with the home assistant is implemented in Node-Red.
+In my setup, server worked on HAOS RPI 4B and used for face recognition with a doorbell camera on the wicket.
+There is a Alexa notification, that anounse who the ring doorbell, and the automatic wicket lock open in case of a known face.
+The recognition server interactions with the home assistant implemented in Node-Red.
 Flow is given at the end of the article.

 ## Video illustration